TVersluijs/RGEE_Snowmelt/README.md

 Extract timeseries of the fraction of snowcover from a pixel-level snow melt map for a set of input locations.
 This corresponds to the method 'pixel_gam' in the other scripts.
 Input locations can either be point locations with a corresponding buffer zone, or a collection of polygons in a shapefile.
-This script depends on a snowmelt map generated for MODIS using script "02-RGEE_ TomVersluijs_#MODIS_Shapefile_Pixel_Snowmelt.R", or for Sentinel-2 using script "08-RGEE_TomVersluijs_S2_Shapefile_Pixel_ Snowmelt.R".
+This script depends on a snowmelt map generated for MODIS using script "02-RGEE_ TomVersluijs_MODIS_Shapefile_Pixel_Snowmelt.R", or for Sentinel-2 using script "08-RGEE_TomVersluijs_S2_Shapefile_Pixel_ Snowmelt.R".
 Please run either script before continuing with the analysis in this script.

 ## MODIS SCRIPTS:

 ### *01-RGEE_TomVersluijs_MODIS_Points_Snowmelt.R
 In this script the date of snow melt is calculated based on MODIS data for all locations specified in an input file.
-The user can specify a bufferzone (radius) to depict the area in which snow melt will be analysed per location.
-No shapefile is required as input for this script, which allows for input locations to be spaced far apart.
-All locations are analysed consecutively (using a loop).
+The user can specify a bufferzone (radius) to depict the area in which snow melt will be analysed per location. <i>No shapefile is required as input for this script, which allows for input locations to be spaced far apart.</i>	All locations are analysed consecutively (using a loop).
 First, a location specific bounding box is drawn per point location taking into account the specified buffer zone) and MODIS satellite data is extracted within this bounding box.
 Second, clouds and permanent water bodies are filtered within this bounding box.
 Finally, snow melt is analysed within each locations's buffer zone based on one of the following methods (specified